inhahe/grep.py/README.md

 - Has colorized output
 - Can disable color or set your own colors, and it will remember what you set.
 Can also reset colors to their defaults
 - Can make "." match newlines
+- Other standard grep functions it can do are
+  - show only results that don't match
+  - show line numbers
+  - case-insensitive search
+  - match only up to a certain number of items
+  - search directories recursively
-- Other standard grep functions it can do are show only results that don't match, show line numbers, case-insensitive search, match only up to a certain number of items, search directories recursively, and specify number of lines of context before and after matches
+  - specify number of lines of context before and after matches, either separately or both at once
 - I've only tested it on Windows, but it *should* work on any OS

 If you're on Windows, grep.py will not show color unless you `pip install colorama`.